TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Arquitecture.md

 - Ease of operation
 - Power draw
 - Lifetime of sensor
-  - some likely to fail within 1
+  - some likely to fail within 1 year

 # High Level Single Arquitecture